 -

-Master director Josef von Sternberg’s iconic early work It launched Marlene Dietrich to international stardom They became lovers and maintained lifelong friendship Also provided stage and screen legend’s signature song …
+Master director Josef von Sternberg’s iconic early work launched Marlene Dietrich to international stardom Spawned stage and screen legend’s signature song, instant hit and lasting standard, “Falling in Love Again” …

 -